sanjarbek-ismatov/CPP-learning/README.md

 # CPP-learning
-This repo is meant to be for learning C++ thoroughly
+This repo is meant to be for learning C++ thoroughly.